quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/February/week1.md

 - 12:30 PM: Instead of using `on:load` on the `<img>`, we can fix the dimentions of the container in which the image will be loaded.
 This is a better fix.
 - 1:30  PM: Find out a way of displaying the loader till the image loads.
 - 2:30  PM: **Fixed:** Enhancing the UX by displaying a spinner till the image loads, also the positioning of UV sliders is no more causing glitches.
 Get awesome CSS loaders from `https://cssloaders.github.io/`.
+- 3:45  PM: On `Walkin.init()` how do I initialize components ?
+And most probably this bug occurs from the stale state of previous 3D session.

 ## **Monday: Februrary 5**
 - 9:20  AM: Signed in.